-Being a UW-La Crosse graduate in Economics and Political Science, Dan became very involved in local politics and is well known in the community.
+Being a UW-La Crosse graduate in Economics and Political Science, Dan became heavily involved in local politics and is well-known throughout the community.
 Dan was elected to the State Senate in November of 2004 and represented the 32nd District in Wisconsin until 2011.
-Along with his involvement in the political realm, Dan has been in the Agriculture Business for over 20 years.
-The love of Dans life, Ruth, has put up with Dan for almost 35 years.
+Along with his involvment in the political realm, Dan has over 30 years of experience in the agriculture business.
+You can find Dan throughout Copeland Park during Logger’s home games, taking in the experience with fans and tossing peanuts into the stands.
+The love of Dan’s life, Ruth, has put up with Dan for 50 years!
 Dan and Ruth have a family of 4 children and 12 grandchildren.

-Chris Goodell has served as the general manager of the La Crosse Loggers since their inception in 2003 and is in his fifteenth season in the Northwoods League.
-During Goodell’s tenure La Crosse has ranked second nationally in summer collegiate attendance during each of the ten years of existence and is one of only two summer collegiate teams to draw over 100,000 fans for eight consecutive seasons.
-Goodell has also had the honor of receiving the prestigious Northwoods League Executive of the Year Award on two separate occasions, in 2004 and 2012.
+Chris Goodell recently completed his 23rd season in the Northwoods League and has been involved with the La Crosse Loggers since their inception in 2003.
+After serving as the General Manager for sixteen seasons, Goodell moved into the role of Team President prior to the 2019 season.
+During Goodell’s tenure, La Crosse has ranked top-five in summer collegiate attendance during each of the team’s 17 seasons of existence and is one of only two summer collegiate teams to draw over 100,000 fans for eleven consecutive seasons.
+Goodell also had the honor of receiving the prestigious Northwoods League Executive of the Year Award on two separate occasions, in 2004 and 2012.

-Prior to La Crosse, Goodell served as the assistant general manager with the Waterloo Bucks for three-plus seasons (1999-2001), during which time span Waterloo made the playoffs for three consecutive years and broke the national record for attendance in a single season for summer collegiate baseball in 2001.
+Prior to La Crosse, Goodell served as the Assistant General Manager with the Waterloo Bucks for three-plus seasons (1999-2001), during which Waterloo made three consecutive playoff appearances and broke the national record for attendance in a single season for summer collegiate baseball in 2001.

-The La Crosse area was not new to Goodell when he took the reigns in the fall of 2002 as his baseball roots stem from his early playing days with his hometown youth traveling team out of Oelwein, Iowa that made annual trips to the Stars of Tomorrow Tournament in La Crosse.
-An on-field standout in his own right, Goodell was an honorable mention All-state honoree from Oelwein High School in Iowa before going on to compete at the University of Dubuque (Dubuque, Iowa).
-Upon graduation from the University of Dubuque, Goodell took his degrees in Sports Management and Business Administration and traveled south to Southeast Missouri State University where he served as the graduate assistant in the SEMO sports information department for a year before taking the position with the Waterloo franchise.
+The La Crosse area was familiar to Goodell when he took the reigns in the fall of 2002, as his baseball roots stem from his early playing days with his hometown youth traveling team based out of Oelwein, Iowa, making annual trips to the Stars of Tomorrow Tournament located in La Crosse.
+As on on-field standout in his own right, Goodell was an Honorable Mention All-State honoree from Oelwein High School in Iowa before continuing his playing career at the University of Dubuque (Dubuque, Iowa).
+After graduating from the University of Dubuque with degrees in Sports Management and Business Administration, Goodell traveled south to Southeast Missouri State University where he served as a graduate assistant for one year in the SEMO sports information department before accepting a position with the Waterloo franchise.

-Following his tenure in Waterloo Goodell stepped away from the NWL for one year, but not from the sporting scene, when he worked as a sales executive for the ESPN Radio and ABC television affiliate (KCRG-TV 9) in Northeast Iowa.
+Following his tenure in Waterloo, Goodell stepped away from the Northwoods League for one year, while staying involved in the sports business.
+He worked as a sales executive for the ESPN Radio and ABC television affiliate (KCRG-TV 9) in northeast Iowa.
 During that same time, Goodell also served as the official statistician for the Cedar Rapids Kernels Baseball Club, the Class A affiliate of the Anaheim Angels.

-Goodell currently resides in Holmen, Wisc. with his wife Shannon, two sons Carson and Hayden and daughter Adalyn.
-The Oelwein, Iowa native is the youngest in a family of five (mother-Sally, father-Ron and brothers Tim and Todd).
+Goodell currently resides in Holmen, Wisconsin, with his wife Shannon, his his three children; sons Carson and Hayden and daughter Adalyn.

-Goodell is also a board member of the La Crosse Area Sports Commission, the Holmen Viking Wrestling Club, the UW-La Crosse “L Club” and formerly served on the Junior Achievement board and was named the 2009 & 2012 La Crosse Tribune “Sports Person of the Year”.
+Goodell is also a board member of the UW-La Crosse “L Club” and formely served on the Junior Achievement board, La Crosse Area Sports Commission, and Holmen Viking Wrestling Club board.
+In 2009 and 2012, Goodell was named the La Crosse Tribune “Sports Person of the Year”.